top of page

 To test what works best for you, go to your local hardware store.
 They typically have a few different types you can try.
 Then find a leash with that type of clip.
 Alternatively, you may need to make it by adding the clip you like to the leash you like.

-Collar buckles
+Collar Buckles

 Depending on your hand dexterity and finger strength, standard clips on most dog collars can be challenging to open.
 Test out which types of buckles work best for you.
 A few options are presented below.